Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/07 - Infrastructure As a Service/README.md

 1. An exercise that covers the following operations:
   - Hosting a static website on Amazon AWS using Amazon S3
   - Creating a Server-Side encrypted S3 bucket on Amazon AWS and upload data to it
-  - Createing a machine image on Amazon AWS
+  - Creating a machine image on Amazon AWS
   - Creating a VPC with a private & public subnet on Amazon AWS using AWS Cloudformation
   - Launching a machine with the machine image created previously into the private subnet created above